 Co-curricular programming may provide opportunities for students to:

-Consistent with the responsibility to provide appropriate supervision for all student activities, principals must assign sponsorship roles to faculty and staff.
+Consistent with the responsibility to provide effective student learning and appropriate supervision for all activities, principals must assign sponsorship roles to faculty and staff.
 When assigning sponsorships, keep the following in mind:

 The principal should ensure that each sponsor is orientated to the responsibilities and the expectations of the assigned sponsorship.
 Among the items that sponsors should be aware of are: